-3.3 Restrictions for returning Students
+3.3 Restrictions for Returning Students

 Students who initially enroll at a UC campus, then leave and attend a community college, and subsequently return to the same campus are considered "readmits" by the UC.
 Such students cannot use Cal-GETC.
-CSU does not have a system-wide policy that addresses these students and/or this reverse-transfer situation and thus there is no prohibition on use of Cal-GETC for students returning to the CSU from a CCC.
+CSU does not have a system-wide policy that addresses these students and/ or this reverse-transfer situation and thus there is no prohibition on use of Cal-GETC for students returning to the CSU from a CCC.

-4 Cal-GETC Course Database
+4 Cal-GETC Course Database and Certification

-After a course has been certified for Cal-GETC, it will be available on the Cal-GETC course list on the ASSIST Coordination site.
+After a course has been approved for Cal-GETC, it will be available on the Cal-GETC course list on ASSIST (assist.org).
 Development and maintenance of the Cal-GETC database allows counselors and students seamless electronic access to all California Community College articulated courses and helps ensure accurate information when certifying coursework completed at other California Community Colleges.

-5 Courses that can be used for Cal-GETC (Basic Eligibility)
+5 Cal-GETC Course Eligibility (courses that can be used for Cal-GETC)